Block Malware, Phishing, Ransomware Sites and Botnets

 A DNS firewall can block:

-When devices inside your network attempt to contact suspected botnet command central, drop the queries, and log them for analysis and followup.
+- Botnet command and control sites - When devices inside your network attempt to contact suspected botnet command central, you can drop the queries and log them for analysis and followup.

 Here’s how to get started